RajatPetkar/Weather-Website---Node-JS/README.md

 ## Acknowledgements

 This project was created to provide an interactive and engaging quotes generator website for users.
-Special thanks to the developers and contributors who provided the quote API and resources for creating this website.
+Special thanks to the developers and contributors who provided the Weather API.